vlaaad/vlaaad.github.io/_posts/2019-03-30-question-marks-in-clojure.markdown

     (do-something options)))
 {% endhighlight %}

 It's simple to understand what's wrong here: `disabled?` is not a predicate.
-Predicate is a question, calling a predicate is asking a question and getting answer, and `disabled?` in this case is an answer.
-Answer to the question is affirmative: we know for sure that it is either `true` or `false`, so there is nothing questionable here.
-Also, using question mark here introduces confusion, because now we have symbols ending with `?` that are either functions or booleans.
+A predicate is a question; calling a predicate is asking a question and getting an answer, and `disabled?` in this case is an answer.
+The answer to the question is affirmative: we know for sure that it is either `true` or `false`, so there is nothing questionable here.
+Also, using a question mark here introduces confusion, because now we have symbols ending with `?` that are either functions or booleans.

 ## Don't: Keywords

-With keywords situation starts to get blurry, because they can be invoked as functions, so it is tempting to put question mark at the end of a keyword:
+With keywords situation starts to get blurry, because they can be invoked as functions, so it is tempting to put a question mark at the end of a keyword:

 {% highlight clojure %}
 (filter :online? users) ;; okay?..
 {% endhighlight %}

-I thinks this is a bad idea, because even though being a function is very valuable for keywords, their main use case is being identifiers for data.
-Using keywords as identifiers is affirmative, there are no questions here, only assertions of facts:
+I think this is a bad idea, because even though being a function is very valuable for keywords, their main use case is being identifiers for data.
+Using keywords as identifiers is affirmative; there are no questions here, only assertions of facts:

 {% highlight clojure %}
 (def system-user